Rubr1c/discord-ai-sdk/README.md

 ### Custom tools (optional)

+By default, the engine registers a minimal tool set (channels, roles, and selected member/message tools) to keep the model focused.
 The built-in `discordApiTools` are grouped by domain so you can opt-in per group or mix with custom tools.

 ```ts
 import { ToolRegistry, discordApiTools } from 'discord-ai-sdk';